syphon-org/syphon/readme.md

 ## contributing
 - email contact@syphon.org if you'd like to get involved. there's a lot to do.
-- donations are welcome, but won't play any role in me continuing to work on this for as long as I'm able.
+- donations are welcome, but not required.
 Syphon will always be a not for profit, community driven application not owned or sold by a corporation.

 ## from those who made it possible
 lub youu